devmutinda/AirBnB_clone/README.md

 # AirBnB_clone
 ## 🧐 About
-This is a Airbnb clone projects that will be build with the aim to learn and apply concepts of high level programming and software engineering in general
+This is a Airbnb clone project that is built with the aim of learning and applying concepts of high level programming and software engineering.

 ## 🏁 Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.\